Services for Landowners

-Interactive online map allows users to see real time stream flows for streams and rivers throughout the state.
+Interactive online maps allow users to see nearly real-time streamflow and water quality data for streams and rivers throughout the state.

 Go Natives is an online native plant guide and database.
-This online tool allows you to search for native plant species, provides plant plan templets, how-to articles and other information regarding native plants.
+This online tool allows you to search for native plant species, provides plant plan templates, how-to articles and other information regarding native plants.

 Invasive plants species have a negative impact on our local shorelines.
 Invasive species crowd out beneficial native vegetation, hinder natural regeneration of native species, reduces habitat for fish and other animals and can cause erosion of shorelines.
 Invasive species should be controlled immediately and replaced with native trees and shrubs.

-Salmonscapes is an online tool developed by the Washington Department of Fish and Wildlife.
+SalmonScape is an online tool developed by the Washington Department of Fish and Wildlife.
 The tool is an interactive, computer mapping application that provides scientific information on fish distribution, fish barriers and other data regarding fish species in our state.
-The tool merges fish and habitat data collected by state, federal, tribal and local biologists
+The tool merges fish and habitat data collected by state, federal, tribal and local biologists.

 The Priority Habitat and Species map is an online, interactive map for citizens, landowners and cities that provides basic spatial information about Priority Habitats and Species in Washington State.
 The website provides best available science to help with land use planning.